 Risk Assessment

 Risk assessment can be qualitative and quantitative.
 An analysis of qualitative criticality measures event probability and effect.
 A quantitative evaluation analyses the financial impacts of an event.
-Both are required in order to evaluate the risks and opportunities.
+Both are required to evaluate the risks and opportunities.

 Risk assessment covers risk identification, analysis, and evaluation activities in the risk management process.